atSistemas/react-base/README.md

 ## Getting Started

-To get you started, let's see what you need after cloning the repository and install the dependencies:
+To get you started, you need to meet the prerequisites, and then follow the installation instructions.

 ### Prerequisites

 React-Base makes use a number of NodeJS tools to initialize and test React-Base.
-You must have node.js and its package manager (npm) installed.
+You must have node.js 5.0.0 at least, and its package manager (npm) installed.
 You can get it from [nodejs.org][node].

 ### Installing

-Using Node Package Manager:

-`$ npm install react-base`

-Or you can clone our Git repository:
+You can clone our Git repository:

 `$ git clone https://github.com/atSistemas/react-base.git`